-Nevada Sunrise has made appointments of strategic and technical advisors to its Advisory Board.
+Nevada Sunrise has made appointments of technical advisors to its Advisory Board.

 Dan Zampirro, of Carson City, Nevada, is a technical advisor specializing in the field of lithium brines exploration.
 Mr. Zampirro is a Certified Professional Geologist with the American Institute of Professional Geologists and a California licensed Professional Geologist through the Association of State Boards of Geology.
 He is a graduate of the Mackay School of Mines, University of Nevada, and started his career in mineral exploration for Homestake Mining Company in 1984.
 In 1986, Mr. Zampirro began working at the Round Mountain Gold Mine in Nevada where he eventually acted in project management and supervision of well drilling, dewatering processes and interpretation of the local hydrogeology.
 In 2000, Dan joined Chemetall-Foote Corporation at its Silver Peak, Nevada lithium mine (now owned by Albemarle Corporation), where he was responsible for the lithium brine well-field system, selection of drill sites for well production, delineating the aquifers in the Clayton Valley, and supervision of exploration drilling to define the reserve potential of lithium-bearing brine.
 His 2003 paper, “Hydrogeology of Clayton Valley Brine Deposits, Esmeralda County, Nevada” is widely regarded as a landmark description of the Clayton Valley aquifer system and its lithium brine deposits.